sibonisonene/FinalSDProject-WithLinks/README.md

 The diagrams are in the folder titled Diagrams.

 All other documentation is in the "Software Design Submission" pdf, including the Architecture Diagram and Burndown Diagrams for each sprint.

+## For using the main application:

+In order to login to the application use the following login details:
+   Username:  ahmadg0323@gmail.com
+   Password:  ICTPass3203

+You'll then be logged in as an admin, where then you can add Residents and other users.